danderson/pixiecore/README.md

 - PXELINUX fetches its configuration from Pixiecore's HTTP server.
 - PXELINUX fetches a kernel and ramdisk from Pixiecore's HTTP server, and boots Linux.

+## Known deviations from specifications

+Pixiecore aims to be compliant with the relevant specifications for TFTP, DHCP, and PXE.
+This section lists the places where Pixiecore deliberately deviates from the spec to support buggy clients.

+### Missing Client Machine Identifier (GUID) option

+Some PXE ROMs don't send DHCP option 97, "Client Machine Identifier (GUID)", in their DHCP and PXE requests.
+According to the PXE 2.1 specification and RFC 4578, this makes the requests non-compliant:

+> This option MUST be present in all DHCP and PXE packets sent by PXE-compliant clients and servers.

+Pixiecore's behavior implements "SHOULD" instead of "MUST": if a client request has a GUID, Pixiecore's response will respond with a GUID.
+If the client request has no GUID, Pixiecore omits option 97 in its response.

 ## Development

 You can use [Vagrant](https://www.vagrantup.com/) to quickly setup a test environment:

     (HOST)$ vagrant up --provider=libvirt pxeserver